thebarty/meteor-denormalized-views/README.md

 # Example Use-Case

 Let's say you have 3 collections:
- * Posts (relate to 1 author PLUS multiple comments)
+ * Posts (relate to 1 author & multiple comments)
  * Comments (relate to 1 post)
  * Authors (relate to multiple posts)

 ![chained denormalizations](https://github.com/thebarty/meteor-denormalized-views/blob/master/docs/data-schema.jpg)

-In your app you wnat to show a list of posts and give the user the option to search by the following:
+In your app you want to show a list of posts **with infos about their related authors and comments**.
+Additionally you want to give the user the option **to search** by the following:
 - search the post-text (field "text" in collection "Posts")
 - search the comment-text (field "text" in collection "Comments")
 - search the author-name (field "name" in collection "Author")